achgls/music-genre-classification/README.md

 In addition to those,
 you need a torchaudio-compatible audio backend installed.
 This would be `soundfile` for Windows machines: `pip install soundfile`, and `sox_io` for Unix systems:
 `pip install sox`.
-More info on bakends are available on the [PyTorch audio backends documentation](https://pytorch.org/audio/stable/backend.html).
+More info on backends are available on the [PyTorch audio backends documentation](https://pytorch.org/audio/stable/backend.html).

 References
 -----------
-Paper suggested as a guideline for the project:
+Paper that was suggested as a guideline for the project:

 <a id="1">[1]</a>
 Xu, Yijie and Zhou, Wuneng, 2020.